leixiaofeng-astar/eye_rasabot/data/nlu.md

 - When will I get blepharitis?
 - Is blepharitis caused by makeup?
 - Is blepharitis caused by contact lens wear?

-## intent: blepharitis-symptoms_signs-cornearefractive
-- What are the symptoms of blepharitis?
-- Does oily eyelids cause discharge
-- What will I feel if I have blepharitis?
-- Can blepharitis cause red eyes?
-- Can the oily secretions irritate my eyes?
-- Is eye dirt a sign of blepharitis?
-- Does blepharitis cause pain?
-- What do I feel if I have very oily eyelids?
-- Can blepharitis cause my vision to be blur?
-- I have dry eyes, is it a sign of blepharitis?
-- Apart from discharges, what else will I feel if I have blepharitis?
-- How does blepharitis look?

 ## intent: blepharitis-treatment_general-cornearefractive
 - What can I do to prevent blepharitis?